HaoruiPeng/massive-mimo-slicing/README.md

 Please see config file for the distributions' parameters, e.g. mean arrival rate.

+### Pilot assignment approaches
+The main `simulation` class should be inherited required method implemented for the simulation to work.
+There currently exists two pilot assignment approaches, one reactive and pro-active (named `binary` and `huffman` respectively).
+Please see in-code comments for implementation details

 ### License
 This repository is maintained under *GNU General Public License v3.0*.